-Course materials are designed for use as part of the POLI 4380/5380 course at Dalhousie University and are the property of the instructor unless otherwise stated.
+These course materials are designed for use as part of the POLI 3385 course at Dalhousie University and are the property of the instructor unless otherwise stated.
 Third party copyrighted materials (such as books, journal articles, music, videos, etc.) have either been licensed for use in this course or fall under an exception or limitation in Canadian Copyright law.
 Copying this course material for distribution (e.g. uploading to a commercial third-party website) may lead to a violation of Copyright law.

-Section C: University Policies, Guidelines and Resources For Support
+Section D: University Policies, Guidelines and Resources for Support